 Apart from a travel companion, the light yet spacious Aranyani tote can be your work and shopping companion too.

 Aranyani handbags - a woman’s best friend

 Luxury handbags, in the modern times, have become the latest jewelry pieces that a woman adorns herself with.
 They are a woman’s close companions and her personal ‘carrier of secrets’.
 Not surprisingly, and in keeping with its abilities, India has designed a timeless and exquisite handbag.
 Aranyani is India’s answer to the question of a modern luxury handbag for the global woman.

-Inspired by nature and informed by India, Aranyani creates handbags in a modern aesthetic while adhering to traditional methods.
+Inspired by nature, Aranyani creates handbags in a modern aesthetic while adhering to traditional methods.
 It has revived the ancient Indian arts of hand-painting, hand-embroidery, gold-gilding and setting gemstones while presenting them to the world of luxury in a modern light.
 Rejuvenating tradition by injecting liberal doses of contemporary design aesthetics, Aranyani plays its part in the sustenance and evolution of the oldest civilization in human history.